 The GPS simulator lets you use the unit as if you were outdoors navigating somewhere.
 It's a great way to practice using your unit.
-You can set the starting location by entering latitude/longitude (Starting Position) or from a stored waypoint, map place or POI location (CHOOSE START command).
+You can set the starting location by entering latitude/longitude (Starting Position) or from a stored waypoint, map place or POI.
 You can steer your position and change speed on the map by using the arrow keys (STEER WITH ARROWS command) or by setting the track and speed in the dialog boxes provided on the simulator menu screen.

-To get to the GPS Simulator:
+To turn on the GPS Simulator: